compensation for products you purchase. Read our full Affiliate Disclosure here.

 Sometimes it takes just the right online planning software…

-I’ve been homeschooling for almost 20 years, and throughout that time I’ve gone through more ways of scheduling formats than I can shake a stick at!
-From lessons and schedules scrawled on sheets of loose leaf, to typed-up plans and transcripts, to ~ these days ~ records maintained on my laptop or online that can be printed out or transmitted electronically.
+I’ve homeschooled for over 20 years, and throughout that time I’ve gone through more ways of scheduling formats than I can shake a stick at!
+From lessons and schedules scrawled on sheets of loose-leaf, to typed-up plans and transcripts, to ~ these days ~ records maintained on my laptop or online homeschool planners that can be printed out or transmitted electronically.

 So let me tell you about this one…